 The five-day celebration begins with Dhanteras and ends with Bhai Dooj.
 Each day has its own cultural significance and has a valuable life lesson as well.

-Dhanteras is the first day of Deepawali celebration.
-The incarnation of Lord Vishnu, Lord Dhanvantari is worshipped this day as they are believed to have brought medicine and Ayurveda to the human race.
+Dhanteras is the first day of the Deepawali celebration.
+The incarnation of Lord Vishnu, Lord Dhanvantari is worshipped to this day as they are believed to have brought medicine and Ayurveda to the human race.
 In addition to that, it is believed that Goddess Lakshmi was born on the same day which is why it is a tradition to get utensils and other metals to please the goddess.

 The second festival is Choti Deepawali.
 Though the name translates to the smaller version of the big Deepawali festival, the cultural significance is quite different.
 As per mythology, Lord Krishna, Kali, and Satyabhama defeated Naraksaura on this day.
 Many people worship these gods in the early morning and perform several traditional rituals.

 The biggest and the most awaited day in the five-day celebration, Deepawali.
 It happens on the darkest day of the month and the entire darkness is eradicated by lighting candles, lamps, and electric lights as well.
 Many people celebrate this festival by bursting crackers, meeting with their loved ones, exchanging gifts, cleaning their house, and many other positive things.
 Goddess Lakshmi and Lord Ganesha are worshipped on this day for better health and wealth of people.
 People celebrate this festival in return for Lord Ram to their home and as a victory of good over evil.
 On this day, Lord Ram started their tenure as the King of Ayodhya.